 - Office of Personnel Management (OPM) Provides recruitment support for agencies, lists job vacancies and administers the federal civil service personnel system.
 They operate USAJobs.gov and develop qualification standards and assist agencies to write federal job announcements for all federal civil service jobs.

 Visit this site for listing of Postal Service job hotlines and online job lists.
 This site is very informative and offers a wealth of information for those seeking jobs with the U.S. Postal Service.
 It includes job descriptions, the Postal Service pay schedule, job listing links, toll free job hotlines and much more.
 Recommended.

 The federal government is actively hiring and in large numbers.
 Many private companies are charging anywhere from $100 to over $1,000 dollars for test prep materials and online self-assessments and evaluations.
 The federal government does not charge anyone for this information and 80% of all federal government (non-postal service) jobs don’t require a written entrance exam.

 The examination mentioned in the job announcement, for the most part, is simply an evaluation of your work history, education, and background that you list on your federal style resume.
 Applicants must meet the basic qualifications listed on a job announcement to qualify.

 Be skeptical of any offer that requires payment for jobs and information.
 No federal agency charges applicants for this information or assistance.
 There are many legitimate federal resume services that you can use that do charge for resume preparation if you don’t have the time or inclination to do one on your own.

-Also, be skeptical of government job ads on major non-government job boards that list a toll free number and doesn’t offer an immediate online application option.
-All federal jobs are applied for through official federal web sites with .gov extensions.
+Also, be skeptical of government job ads on major non-government job boards that list a toll-free number and doesn’t offer an immediate online application option.
+All federal jobs are applied for through their official federal web sites with .gov extensions.
 This web site links to over 100 federal agency human resource departments.